The number of job openings has declined sharply in every state

 In California, there has been a steep decline in the number of jobs in film and tech, especially supporting roles in sales and recruiting that blossomed in the early pandemic years.
 Some of the boom in startups was fueled by low interest rates that allowed new tech firms to operate for years before reaching profitability.
 Higher rates have hit hard.

 “Most software is built in startups, with the bulk of the work at the beginning of a business.
-VC [venture capital] is down and there’s been a flood of talent from big companies that have cut the fat,” said Cody Palmer, a software engineer who does contract work for Silicon Valley companies from Denver.
+(Venture capital) is down and there’s been a flood of talent from big companies that have cut the fat,” said Cody Palmer, a software engineer who does contract work for Silicon Valley companies from Denver.
 He lost a large contract job this year.

 “I’ve been doing this for 15 years and I choose jobs that are hard and high-risk, typically startups,” Palmer said.
 “I’ve seen, like, 13 layoffs in my career.
 I’ve grown into this mindset of ‘Always be looking, always try and find the next gig, and be wary of just how fast a job can cut you.’”